TomHodson/tomhodson.github.com/project_ideas.md

 # Project Ideas

+* Add stylised toon shading to the outline renderer.
+Ie take the dot product between the light direction and the normal direction, soft threshold it and then use either a shadow colour or a highlight colour.

 * Take on board some ideas from https://plainvanillaweb.com/index.html

 * get https://www.feather.art/ and try out the line rendering for nice 3D annotations